Lars Nootbaar Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff ranks 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have the 12th-ranked team ERA across all league pitching staffs (4.04).
+- The Orioles have a 4.05 team ERA that ranks 11th among all league pitching staffs.

-- Orioles pitchers combine to give up 160 home runs (1.1 per game), the 10th-fewest in the league.
+- The Orioles allow the ninth-fewest home runs in baseball (160 total, 1.1 per game).

+- Means will start for the Orioles, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.